lumberjackdev/website/_posts/2021-05-14-spring-boot-k8s-deployment.md

 kubectl get deployments
 ```

-And you should see output similar to:
+And we should see output similar to:

 ```bash
 NAME              READY   UP-TO-DATE   AVAILABLE   AGE